Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 Leave of Absence

 A Leave of Absence is considered to be an interruption in your studies for a specific period of time.
-There are three types of Leaves of Absence (LOA): 1. an Emergency Leave of Absence (ELOA) which is handled by both Engineering Advising Office and Student Outreach & Support in the Office of the Dean of Student Life, 2. a Medical Leave of Absence (MLOA) which is handled in the Student Outreach & Support in the Office of the Dean of Student Life, 3. a Standard Leave of Absence (SLOA) which is handled by Engineering Advising Office.
-For more information, please visit the Blackboard Organization: WSE Academic Advising site.
+There are three types of Leaves of Absence (LOA): 1. an Emergency Leave of Absence (ELOA) which is handled by the Student Outreach & Support in the Office of the Dean of Student Life, 2. a Medical Leave of Absence (MLOA) which is handled in the Student Outreach & Support in the Office of the Dean of Student Life, 3. a Standard Leave of Absence (SLOA) which Engineering Advising Office handles.
+For more information, please visit the Canvas site, WSE Academic Advising.

 You can follow the same steps as mentioned above; however, additionally, you will want to speak with the Office of International Services (OIS) to see what, if any, implications there may be to your visa status.